heremaps/devrel-workshops/harp.gl/grace-hopper-2020/README.md

 # Welcome to the Virtual Grace Hopper Celebration 2020!

 ## Workshop Topic
-### Sensor (LiDAR) To HD Maps For Driverless Cars: Visualize The Transformation In 3D
+### LiDAR Sensor To HD Maps For Driverless Cars: Visualize The Transformation In 3D

 Understanding the steps involved in HD map-making and seeing them come alive by visualizing them using a 3D-map rendering engine is like hitting two targets with one arrow.